NVIDIA/NeMo-Aligner/docs/user-guide/dpo.rst

 A few notes to keep in mind when running training with sequence packing:

   #.
-Make sure to pack your train, validation and test datasets.
+Make sure to pack your train, validation, and test datasets.
   #.
 Sequence packing can only be run with a micro batch size of 1.
   #.
 Sequence packing is supported via Transformer Engine, so be sure to enable transformer engine in your config by setting `++model.transformer_engine=True`.
   #.
 Sequence packing increases the number of examples processed per global batch.
 Try to scale your global batch size accordingly by setting the new